11ty/11ty-website/docs/languages/markdown.md

 ## Add your own plugins

+{% addedin "0.3.0" %}

-_New in Eleventy `v0.3.0`:_ Pass in your own `markdown-it` plugins using the `setLibrary` Configuration API method (building on the method described in “Using your own options”).
+Pass in your own `markdown-it` plugins using the `setLibrary` Configuration API method (building on the method described in “Using your own options”).

 1. Find your [own `markdown-it` plugin on NPM](https://www.npmjs.com/search?q=keywords:markdown-it-plugin)
 2. `npm install` the plugin.